DSEE: Dually Sparsity-embedded Efficient Tuning of Pre-trained Language Models: Introduction

 \section{Introduction}

-Most recent NLP applications have been following the pre-train then fine-tune paradigm, where we start from a gigantic pre-trained model and fine-tune it towards downstream tasks.
-Conventional \textit{fine-tuning} works by updating all of the parameters of the pre-trained model.
-As the size of pre-trained models grows, updating all parameters becomes less feasible in most practical scenarios, due to the expensive memory and computational requirements.
-For example, BERT$_\mathrm{base}$ has $110$M trainable parameters, while GPT-2 has up to $1.5$B and the largest version of GPT-3 has an astonishing $175$B trainable parameters.
+Most recent NLP applications have been following the pre-train then fine-tune paradigm, starting from a gigantic pre-trained model and fine-tuning it towards downstream tasks.
+Conventional \textit{fine-tuning} works through updating all of the parameters in the pre-trained model.
+However, as the size of pre-trained models grows, updating all parameters becomes less feasible in most practical scenarios, due to the expensive memory and computational requirements.
+For example, BERT$_\mathrm{BASE}$~\citep{devlin2019bert} has $110$M trainable parameters, while GPT-2~\citep{radford2019language} has up to $1.5$B and the largest version of GPT-3~\citep{radford2019language} has an astonishing $175$B trainable parameters.
 As such, conventional fine-tuning of the larger models could require hundreds of GPU hours.
-Another downside of this paradigm is that it requires storing as many parameters, as in the large-scale pre-trained models, for each downstream task.
-That poses impediments to the deployment in real-world resource-constrained environments.
+Another downside of this paradigm is that it requires storing as many parameters as in the large-scale pre-trained models for each downstream task, which poses impediments to the deployment in real-world resource-constrained environments.

 One solution to address the extensive resource requirement of conventional fine-tuning is model pruning~\citep{lecun1990optimal,han2015deep,ren2018admmnn,he2017channel,liu2017learning}, where unnecessary weights are eliminated to shrink the model size.
-For example, ~\cite{chen2021earlybert} leverages $\ell_1$ regularization to remove insignificant attention heads and gains $35\%\sim45\%$ training time with comparable performance. \citet{guo2020parameter} learns sparse task-specific ``diff" vectors for various downstream fine-tuning tasks, leading to great memory savings.
+For example, ~\citet{chen2021earlybert} leverages $\ell_1$ regularization to remove insignificant attention heads and gains $35\sim45\%$ training time with comparable performance; \citet{chen2021pixelated,dao2022monarch} leverage sparse matrices with fixed structures to reduce pretrained models' sizes.
 All these studies indicate the rise of sparsity naturally during fine-tuning a general-purpose pre-trained model, to some specialized downstream functionality.
-One potential interpretation, of why sparsity arises, is that different subsets of the parameters may be responsible for different downstream tasks and data domains \citep{sanh2020movement}.
-However, identifying appropriate sparse pruning masks requires burdensome training of models with full weights, which can still be unaffordable for many practitioners.
-For example, fine-tuning a large pre-trained language model like GPT-3 for just one step consumes at least $1.2$TB of VRAM and requires $96$ pieces of NVIDIA Tesla~\citep{hu2021lora}.
+One potential interpretation, of why sparsity arises, is that different subsets of the parameters may be responsible for different downstream tasks and data domains~\citep{sanh2020movement}.
+However, identifying appropriate sparse masks can be burdensome: fine-tuning a large pre-trained language model like GPT-3 for just one step consumes at least $1.2$TB of VRAM and requires $96$ pieces of NVIDIA Tesla~\citep{hu2021lora}, and these methods either require access to pre-trained weights or introduce additional learnable coefficients (such as importance scores of attention heads).